 Everyone seems to think they are property developers these days just because their house has (until recently) gone up almost automatically in value in a rising market.
 My advice - get real.
 Property developing means adding value and developing value, not just sitting back and waiting for the market to rise.
 There are so many pitfalls.

 You make your money when you buy, not when you sell.
 Always protect yourself against the downside, which means, in a worst case scenario, can you still come out with the shirt on your back?
 If not, stay away.
-Someone once said to me, "You never regret the deals that you don't do", and they are right, because there is always another better deal just around the corner, so never be in a rush to buy.
+Someone once said to me, "You never regret the deals that you don't do".
+They are right.
+There is always another better deal just around the corner, so never be in a rush to buy.
 'Buy at haste, repent at leisure', and in property, if you get it wrong, it becomes a headache and a money pit that can last for years.

-Also, be careful of buying anything with structural issues, HAC, asbestos, etc.
+Also, be careful of buying anything with structural issues, HAC, asbestos.

 Always be sure of the area you are buying in, especially noisy neighbours.
 They can ruin a sale.
 Make sure the legals are OK.
-Are there any restrictive covenants, is the garden included, etc.
+Are there any restrictive covenants, is the garden included?

 The way to swing things in your favour is to find someone who needs to sell more than you need to buy.
 One of the most valuable lessons I have ever learnt is to be always on the look out for a motivated seller.
 Typically, motivated sellers are people going through divorces, people in financial difficulties, or the families of the recently deceased, who want a quick and painless sale.

-Ultimately, the property market depends on five key criteria - interest rates (which may peak at 6.0%, but these are still historically quite low), low unemployment, low inflation, demand and supply, and the very important 'feel-good factor'.
+Ultimately, the property market depends on five key criteria - interest rates (which may peak at six per cent, but these are still historically quite low), low unemployment, low inflation, demand and supply, and the very important 'feel good factor'.
 The market is starting to slow up again.
 However, the last few years have been pretty good.
 London has a great story for the future.
-The Olympic Games should ensure that property values remain buoyant, together with a strong City, tourism, the new Wembley Stadium and terminal 5 Heathrow, to name but a few huge projects.
+The Olympic Games should ensure that property values remain buoyant, together with a strong City, tourism, the new Wembley Stadium and Terminal 5 Heathrow, to name but a few huge projects.
 The rest of the country will come off the boil in my opinion and struggle to maintain past property price increases.